Establish a Production Schedule

 - Conduct interviews and surveys to capture the perspectives of people dealing with the issues analysed in the HDR as part of their daily lives.
 (The 2002/2003 HDR in Latvia represents an example.)
 Also include those who may traditionally be excluded such as women, the poor, ethnic minorities, inhabitants of remote communities, children, the elderly, people living with HIV/AIDS, the disabled and so on.

 - Commission experts to conduct background research and produce other background material.
-Identify local experts who can undertake conceptual research, carry out case studies and surveys and write theoretical papers and background issue papers to help deepen and broaden the analysis and the coverage of the report.
-An HDR in Afghanistan offers a representative case.
+Identify local experts who can undertake conceptual research, carry out case studies and surveys to help deepen and broaden the analysis and the coverage of the report..
 Working with local experts enhances the national ownership of the report and can contribute to local debate, capacity-building and buy-in.
-In the event that international consultants are also desired, involve the steering committee in the selection effort.
+In the event that international consultants are also used, involve the steering committee in the selection effort.
 The output should contribute directly to the content of the evolving analysis as much as possible.
 One aim should be to promote new knowledge creation.

 Undertake a Critical Evaluation of Relevant Government Development Policies